 Like all students, the pandemic brought its own challenges, not the least of which hybrid and virtual nursing classes and labs.
 Espinoza and her classmates had to use Zoom to learned how to perform health assessments (though demonstrations of their skills were in-person), and nursing clinical experiences were sometimes hard to find.

 Still her performance in the classroom matched her resilience.
 In her favorite classes—Anatomy and Physiology and Medical-Surgical Nursing—classmates and instructors alike recognized her positive and encouraging disposition, along with her decision-making abilities.

 “I think the obstacles she has overcome to be where she is have made her resilient amid the stressors of nursing school and the hospital setting,” said Anita Schulte, professor of practice with the UH College of Nursing.
 “That resilience will continue to help her as she enters the nursing profession at a time when so many nurses are burning out and leaving, and I know she will be a real asset to her workplace.”

 Espinoza credits the UHin4 program with helping her reach her academic goal.

-“[The program] allowed us to maintain a set tuition as I work full-time.
+“[The program] allowed us to maintain a set tuition while I worked full-time.
 During my first semester, I commuted to school Tuesdays and Thursdays for back-to-back classes from 8 a.m. to 6 p.m. and worked Monday, Wednesday, Friday, Saturday and Sunday.
-Although it was exhausting, I continued to go to school and work full-time until my last semester in nursing school.”
+Although it was exhausting, I continued to go to school full-time until my last semester in nursing school.”

 The UHin4 program is an initiative from the Office of the Provost that supports students with comprehensive plans to help them navigate a course to graduate in four years.
 This four-year plan saves families time and money so students can graduate and start working or pursuing advanced degrees quicker.